ovotech/circleci-orbs/jaws-journey-deploy/README.md

 **Parameters**

-`uploadschema` - boolean value expected, which indicates whether you want to run the upload avro step.
+* uploadschema: Boolean value expected, which indicates whether you want to run the upload avro step.
 Default value is false

-`environment` - indicates to the build step which properties file to run against.
+* environment: Indicates to the build step which properties file to run against.
 Expected values are `[sandbox, nonprod, prod]`

 **Example**